-The XXIII Olympic Winter Games in PyeongChang, South Korea recorded the highest number of female participation in the history of the Winter Olympics.
-Forty-three percent of the participants were women.
-The first Winter Olympics held in Chamonix, France registered the lowest number of female participation.
-Of the 258 athletes in attendance, only eleven were women, and all took part in the figure skating.
-Every female participant was required to wear a skirt that was a palm-width below her knee.
-Since then, the number of female participants has been growing, not only in the winter Olympics but also in the summer Olympics and the management of the games.
-As of 2017, fifteen women sat on the International Olympic Committee.
+The XXIII Olympic Winter Games in Pyeongchang, South Korea recorded the highest female participation in the history of the Winter Olympics.
+43% of the participants were women.
+The first Winter Olympics held in Chamonix, France registered the lowest female participation.
+Of the 258 athletes in attendance, only 11 were women, and all took part in figure skating.
+Every female participant was required to wear a skirt that was palm-width below her knee.
+Since then, the number of female participants has been growing, not only in the Winter Olympics but also in the Summer Olympics and the management of the games.
+As of 2017, 15 women sat on the International Olympic Committee (IOC).
 Of the 26 IOC commissions, seven were chaired by women.

 Although the participation of women in both the Summer and Winter Olympics shows a positive trend, the journey towards gender equality has not been smooth.
-In 1896, Baron Pierre de Coubertin, the person behind the Olympic movement, personally stated that the organisms of women were not meant to sustain shocks.
-His words fueled the belief that the uteruses of women would fall if the engaged in vigorous sports.
-Some sports at the Winter Olympics could not field female participant because they were considered either not fit or too dangerous.
+In 1896, Baron Pierre de Coubertin, the person behind the Olympic revival movement, stated that the organisms of women were not meant to sustain shocks.
+His words fueled the (false) belief that the uteruses of women would fall if they engaged in vigorous sports.
+Some sports at the Winter Olympics could not field female participants because they were considered either not fit for female participation or too dangerous.

 The IOC targets an equal representation of women and men at the Olympics in both the Summer and Winter Olympics.
-The XXIII Olympic Winter Games in PyeongChang prides itself on having the largest number of female participants (43%).
+The XXIII Olympic Winter Games in Pyeongchang prided itself on having the largest number of female participants (43%).
 The Sochi Winter Olympics in 2014 went into the history books for being the first Winter Olympics where women took part in every event that men took part in.
-Of the participants who took part 40.12% were women.
+Of the participants who took part, 40.12% were women.
 In the 2014 Sochi Games, women were allowed to participate in ski jumping for the first time.
-The Russian coach was quoted saying he wasn’t a fan of women’s ski jumping because women were more likely to suffer from fatal injuries than men.
-During the Sochi Winter Olympics, the performance of women in the ski jumping was exemplary that some men claimed that women had an aerodynamic advantage.
+A Russian coach was quoted saying he wasn’t a fan of women’s ski jumping because women were more likely to suffer from fatal injuries than men.
+During the Sochi Winter Olympics, the performance of women in ski jumping was so exemplary that some men claimed that women had an aerodynamic advantage.

 Women in the 2018 Winter Olympics

 The 2018 Winter Olympics recorded the highest number of female participation (43%).
 More countries are sending women to Winter Olympics, but some are still holding on to the idea that women are unfit to engage in some games.
-It was not until 2010 Summer Olympics that Women from Brunei, Qatar and Saudi Arabia were allowed to participate in the Olympics.
+It was not until the 2010 Summer Olympics that women from Brunei, Qatar, and Saudi Arabia were permitted by their countries to participate in the Olympics.
 No woman from these countries has participated in the Winter Olympics.
 China remains the only country to have more female participants than men in the winter Olympics.
 Of the 2,922 participants in the 2018 Winter Olympics, 1,242 were women.